Back to blog

 The 2019 update also impacts primary and secondary (rechargeable) batteries; they now also cover portable fuel cell systems used in consumer applications such as laptop computers or mobile phones.
 Fuel cells are known for producing electricity more efficiently than traditional batteries; however, they still generate hazardous waste which needs to be managed properly according to EU guidelines.

-Similar to the Battery Directive, the main goals of the 2023 EU Battery Regulation are to:
+Similar to the Battery Directive, the main goals of the regulation are to:

 1. Reduce the environmental impact of battery manufacturing and use.
 This includes initiatives to improve recycling rates, reduce waste, limit exposure to toxic chemicals during production, and promote sustainable practices throughout the battery life cycle.